Operational procedure: Issuing an export certificate for dairy products

 Note 1: for the certification procedures for dairy products that are exported as animal feed, refer to the following Animal Health business line guidance:

-Note 2: For dairy products destined for the EU, export certificates will be issued using the European's TRACES NT system, as of November 15, 2021.
+Note 2: As of November 15, 2021, export certificates for dairy products destined for the European Union (EU) are issued using EU's TRACES NT system.
 Please consult the Comparative table for EU export certification using TRACES (accessible only on the Government of Canada network - RDIMS 15333580).

 6.1 Receipt and review of an export certificate request

 6.1.1 Dairy products made in food establishments licensed for the activity (manufacturing, processing, treating, preserving, grading, packaging and labelling) may be certified for export.
-As it is dependent upon foreign country requirements, refer to the:
+Export certification is dependent upon foreign country requirements.
+Refer to the following for specific country requirements or contact the Operational Guidance and Expertise (OGE) using established communication pathways:

-Service requests for an export certificate are uploaded in chronological order as they are submitted.
-Inspection staff pick service cases as per the Export Processes and SOPs (accessible only on the Government of Canada network - RDIMS 10879109), refer to Appendix B.1 and the request is then validated as per Appendix E.1.
+Export Case: Service Requests for an export certificate appear in chronological order from the top down, as they are submitted within the queue.
+Inspection staff will pick service requests and conduct a manual validation of the request.
+Refer to Appendix B.1, Appendix E.1 and Appendix F of the Export DSDP Process and SOPs (accessible only on the Government of Canada network – RDIMS 10879109).

 6.1.3 For export certificate requests outside of DSDP, the Food export certificate application request (accessible only on the Government of Canada network - RDIMS 11409529) document is to be provided to the exporter for completion and then submitted to the CFIA local office.